davidgiven/fluxengine/doc/using.md

   - `--drive.revolutions=X`

     When reading, spin the disk X times.
 X can be a floating point number.
 The default is usually 1.2.
 Some formats default to 1.
 Increasing the number will sample more data, and can be useful on dubious disks to try and get a better read.

   - `--drive.sync_with_index=true|false`

-    Wait for an index pulse
-	before starting to read the disk.
+    Wait for an index pulse before starting to read the disk.
 (Ignored for write operations.)
 By default FluxEngine doesn't, as it makes reads faster, but when diagnosing disk problems it's helpful to have all your data start at the same place each time.

-  - `--drive.index_source=X`
+  - `--drive.index_mode=X`

     Set the source of index pulses when reading or writing respectively.
 This is for use with drives which don't produce index pulse data. `X` can be `INDEXMODE_DRIVE` to get index pulses from the drive, `INDEXMODE_300` to fake 300RPM pulses, or `INDEXMODE_360` to fake 360RPM pulses.
 Note this has no effect on the _drive_, so it doesn't help with flippy disks, but is useful for using very old drives with FluxEngine itself.
 If you use this option, then any index marks in the sampled flux are, of course, garbage.

-  - `--flux_source.rescale=X, --flux_sink.rescale=X`

-  When reading or writing a floppy on a drive that doesn't match the original drive RPM, the flux periods can be scaled to compensate.

-  For example, to read or write a PC-98 1.2MB (360rpm) floppy using a 300rpm floppy drive:

-  `--flux_source.rescale=1.2 --flux_sink.rescale=1.2`

 ## Visualisation